 - Practice shadowing.
 Shadowing is a technique that brings together listening and speaking.
 Find a video of a proficient public speaker giving a speech on YouTube.
 Try to say the same words as the speaker at about the same time.
 Do this for about 30 seconds at a time.
 This will help you mimic the speaker’s speech, improving your intonation, pronunciation, and fluency.

-If you can, enlist the help of an English teacher to help you work on your weaknesses, or find a friend who is a native English speaker and set up regular video chats.
+If you can, enlist the help of an English teacher to help you work on your weaknesses, or find a friend who is a fluent English speaker and set up regular video chats.

 2. Practice typing on your computer